brendonperkins/ClassProject/README.md

    The ‘Never’ and ‘Less than 1 Time’ categories show means that are significantly different than the other categories, suggesting the factors that determine acceptance rates for them are significantly different than the others.
-Therefore, I segmented the data into three categories for the analysis: ‘Never’, ‘Less than 1 Time’, and ‘Other’.
+Therefore, I segmented the data into three classes of drivers for the analysis: ‘Never’, ‘Less than 1 Time’, and ‘Other’.
 The ‘Other’ category merges the remaining three categories with nearly equal acceptance rates.
 The subsequent analysis was based on these three categories and was implemented to make recommendations for targeting drivers with the desired